Buffett, Dimon say quarterly profit forecasts harming economy -WSJ

-(Reuters) - Billionaire investor Warren Buffett and JPMorgan Chase (JPM.N) Chief Executive Jamie Dimon voiced concerns that the financial markets’ focus on short-term goals is hurting the economy and urged companies to move away from providing quarterly earnings guidance, according to the Wall Street Journal.
+June 7 (Reuters) - Billionaire investor Warren Buffett and JPMorgan Chase Chief Executive Jamie Dimon voiced concerns that the financial markets’ focus on short-term goals is hurting the economy and urged companies to move away from providing quarterly earnings guidance, according to the Wall Street Journal.

-The pressure to meet short-term estimates has contributed to a fall in the number of U.S. public companies, wrote Buffett, chairman of Berkshire Hathaway Inc (BRKa.N), and Dimon, who is also the chairman of top executives’ lobbying group Business Roundtable, in an article on Wednesday.
+The pressure to meet short-term estimates has contributed to a fall in the number of U.S. public companies, wrote Buffett, chairman of Berkshire Hathaway Inc, and Dimon, who is also the chairman of top executives' lobbying group Business Roundtable, in an article on Wednesday. on.wsj.com/2sAcCmO

 Short-term-oriented capital markets have discouraged companies with a longer-term view from going public at all, depriving the economy of innovation and opportunity, the said.